top of page

 How to Smooth 3D Prints Made with FDM Technology

 • Vapor Smoothing for ABS – ABS plastic can be smoothed using acetone vapor.
-This process slightly melts the outer layer, giving the part a polished and glossy appearance.
+This process slightly melts the outer layer, giving the part a polished appearance.
 However, acetone smoothing does not work for PLA or PETG, so alternative methods must be used.

 How to Smooth 3D Prints Made with SLA Technology